seek4science/seek/tech/upgrading.md

     bundle install
     bundle exec rake seek:upgrade

-## Steps to upgrade from 1.10.x to 1.11.x
+## Steps to upgrade from 1.11.x to 1.12.x

-### Upgrading Ruby

-You will need to upgrade Ruby to Ruby 2.6.6.
-If you are using [RVM](https://rvm.io/) (according to the [Installation Guide](install.html) )you should be prompted to install during the standard installation steps that follow.
-If you are not prompted you can install with the command:

-    rvm install ruby-2.6.6
+**Note** the requirement to setup Apache Solr, which is no longer bundled together with FAIRDOM-SEEK.

 ### Set RAILS_ENV